typhoonshores/redditBots/README.md

 1. commentBot

-Searches a particular subreddit for comments and replies to them.
+-- Searches a particular subreddit for comments and replies to them.

+2. submissionBot

+--Searches a subredit for submission title keywords and replies.